emunsing/gcloud_demo/README.md

 ## Cloud Run General Notes:
 - Additionally needs Dockerfile, .dockerignore, .gcloudignore
-- Run with Google Cloud Run "Local run" configuration within Pycharm, pointing to the Dockerfile, to confirm appropriate Dockerfile configuration prior to running.
+- Run with Google Cloud Run PyCharm plug "Local run" configuration within Pycharm, pointing to the Dockerfile, to confirm appropriate Dockerfile configuration prior to running.
 - After confirming that it runs/builds correctly locally, build the container and push to the google container repository with the command `gcloud builds submit --tag gcr.io/${PROJECT_NAME}/${TAG} --project=$PROJECT_NAME`
 - Your artifact will be visible in https://console.cloud.google.com/storage/browser with the project name and the suffix `_cloudbuild`
 - Deploy with `gcloud run deploy --image gcr.io/${PROJECT_NAME}/${TAG} --platform managed --project=$PROJECT_NAME`